+• Problems coping, stress, substance misuse, financial dependence on the victim

+Registered Nurse

+Non-imminent

-FACT BOX Type of Abuse : Neglect, Systemic and Psychological Warning Signs : Behaviours - Withdrawn, trouble sleeping, physical frailty Risk Factors for Victim : ✓ isolation and dependence on the abuser ✓ Problems with stress and coping, lack of sensitivity training and legislation pertaining to the LTCHA and OHRC.
-Who is Abuser ?
-Registered Nurse Risk Assessment: Non-imminent Pertinent Assessment Questions: Are your friends/family aware of your sexual orientation?
-If no: Are you afraid of being 'outed'?
-By whom?
-Are you/have you been afraid to seek help from a 'mainstream' organization?
-Do you feel comfortable receiving treatment here?
-If the individual is "out"- Do you feel safe?
-With whom?
+- Are your friends/family aware of your sexual orientation?
+If no: Are you afraid of being 'outed' and by whom? - Are you/have you been afraid to seek help from a 'mainstream' organization? - Do you feel comfortable receiving treatment anywhere? - If the individual is "out'.
 Do you feel safe?
-Is there something that you would like to share with me?
-Has there been a recent incident causing you concern?
-Tell me about it.
-Has anyone made you do things you didn't want to do?
-Do you make decisions for yourself or does someone else make decisions about your life?
-Capacity: Capable Consent: Consents to support and referrals: Yes Response and intervention: Mandatory Reporting to the MOHLTC under S.24 LTCHA 2010 Discuss options with Pritam regarding how he can feel safe The LTCH will be contacted by the MOHLTC inspector who will investigate staff, in the interim different staff need to be working with Pritam that have sensitivity training Mandatory training on LGBTQ needs for staff which can be done by Rainbow Health Ontario Connect with the resident and family council to educate the councils and request policy for zero tolerance policy on bullying and harassment, creating inclusive spaces Referral & Resources: ✓ Rainbow Health Ontario for staff sensitivity training ✓ Victim services or counselling through LHIN funding, private insurance for counselling ✓ Egale for resources and consultation on a zero tolerance policy
+With whom? - Do you feel safe?
+Is there something that you would like to share with me? - Has there been a recent incident causing you concern?
+Tell me about it. - Has anyone made you do things you didn't want to do? - Do you make decisions for yourself or does someone else make decisions about your life?